Steve Stavro: Personal life and Knob Hill founding

-Born in the village of Gabresh (today known as Gavros, and located in the Kastoria regional unit of the administrative region of Western Macedonia, Greece), Stavro and some family members immigrated to Toronto during the Great Depression in 1933.
+Born in the village of Gavros in Western Macedonia, Greece, Stavro and some family members immigrated to Toronto during the Great Depression in 1933.
 The family reunited with his father, who had come to Canada in 1927.
 Stavro and his sister, Gloria, attended Duke of Connaught Public School and Riverdale Collegiate Institute.
 They also attended Bulgarian language classes at Sts.
 Cyril & Methody Macedono-Bulgarian Orthodox Church, where Stavro's parents were active members.
 He worked in his father's store, Louis' Meat Market, in Toronto's east end at Queen Street and Coxwell Avenue and left school after Grade 10 to work full-time.

 In 1951, he opened his own fresh produce stand across the street under the Knob Hill Farms name.
 Stavro said he took the name from a box of produce from California.
 By 1954, he was running his own traditional grocery store at 425-427 Danforth Avenue.
 By the late 1950s, Stavro was operating nine grocery stores and outdoor markets in Toronto.